 Philips P-Line: 55”

-Firstly, this brand and model includes a number of helpful features within the more low-end $1,000-$1,200 price range.
+Firstly, this model includes several helpful features within the lower-end $1000-$1200 price range.
 Of course, 4K resolution is a given.
-However, you also get an HTML5 browser which makes it easier to turn your TV into a digital signage screen.
-Also, its wide angle view means that customers that go to your shop or restaurant can see everything on your screen, even when they’re not standing right in front of your TV.
+However, you also get an HTML5 browser, making turning your TV into a digital signage screen easier.
+Also, its wide-angle view means that customers who visit your shop or restaurant can see everything on your screen, even when they’re not standing right in front of your TV.

-Most importantly, this model offers one more affordable commercial-grade digital display option for $1,200-$1,400.
-But with features like backlight, 4K Ultra HD, thin bezels, and a USB port for 2V/5A power delivery, you get enterprise-grade tech at a reasonable price.
+This model offers one commercial-grade digital display option for $1500-$1800.
+But with features like backlight, 4K Ultra HD, and thin bezels, you get enterprise-grade tech at a reasonable price.
 Backlight works great for venues that have different light levels throughout the day.
-Specifically, it adjusts the TV’s lighting source so as to optimize image quality for viewers.
-Also, thin bezels means you get a small TV frame and a bigger screen.
+To be precise, it adjusts the TV’s lighting source to optimize image quality for viewers.
+Also, thin bezels mean a small TV frame and a bigger screen.
 Crucially, it makes creating impressive digital signage video walls much easier.
+Finally, the Yodeck software supports it, which gives you flexibility by providing a user-friendly interface for content creation, scheduling, and management.

 However, once you choose a TV, how do you turn it into a digital signage solution quickly and easily?